- Sc.D., Massachusetts Institute of Technology, 2003

 Research Areas and Descriptors

-Dr. Qi joined Tech in January 2014 as an associate professor.
-Prior, he was an associate professor at University of Colorado Boulder and was a postdoctoral fellow at MIT.
+Dr. Qi joined Tech in January 2014 as an associate professor and was promoted to a full professor in March 2016.
+Prior, he was an associate professor at University of Colorado Boulder (2004-2013) and was a postdoctoral fellow at MIT (2003-2004).
 He is currently seeking talented undergraduate and PhD students and postdocs.

-Dr. Qi’ research falls in the general area of finite deformation multiphsyics modeling of soft active materials.
-The material systems include: shape memory polymers, shape memory elastomeric composites, light activated polymers, covalent adaptive network polymers, arterial tissues.
+Dr. Qi’s research falls in the general area of finite deformation multiphsyics modeling of soft active materials.
+The material systems include: shape memory polymers, shape memory elastomeric composites, light activated polymers, covalent adaptive network polymers (or vitrimers).
 Particularly, he is interested in understanding and modeling the evolution of material structure and mechanical properties of these materials under environmental stimuli, such as temperature, light, etc, and during material processing, such as 3D printing.
 To assist understanding of mechanical properties, his group routinely conducts thermomechanical or photo-mechanical experiments.
 Constitutive models developments are typically based on the observations from these experiments.
 The ultimate goal of the constitutive models is to integrate them with finite element through user material subroutines so that these models can be used to solve complicated 3D multiphysics problems involving nonlinear mechanics.

 - J. T. Oden Faculty Fellowship, UT Austin, (2012)